Roblox/StudioWidgets/README.md

 local collapse = CollapsibleTitledSection.new(
-	"suffix", -- name suffix of the gui object "titleText", -- the text displayed beside the collapsible arrow true, -- show the title text?
-	true, -- minimizable?
+	"suffix", -- name suffix of the gui object "titleText", -- the text displayed beside the collapsible arrow true, -- have the content frame auto-update its size? true, -- minimizable?
 	false -- minimized by default?
 )